Barbara’s Stage 3 Colon Cancer Story

 Summary: neuropathy in fingers, aversion to drinking cold liquids, chemo brain/fog, intense nausea

-I remember I tried going for a walk with my friend and it was two days after my chemo treatments.
-I could feel like there was something in my body, almost like the neuropathy you have in your fingers but it was all through my thighs, legs, my whole body.
+I remember I tried going for a walk with my friend, and it was 2 days after my chemo treatments.
+I could feel like there was something in my body, almost like the neuropathy you have in your fingers, but it was all through my thighs, legs, my whole body.
 It was like the poison was going everywhere.
 My body felt so gross.

-Toward the end I couldn’t string two thoughts together.
+Toward the end, I couldn’t string 2 thoughts together.
 I couldn’t drive a car.
 I couldn’t focus after my infusion.

 The nausea was blinding.
-I remember my friend, we did the ginger tea concoctions, I tried acupuncture, I tried massage.
+We did the ginger tea concoctions, I tried acupuncture, and I tried massage.
 I couldn’t do anything.
 Nothing worked for me.
 The only time I felt that it could abate it for a little was walking.
 I think that was more of a distraction than a real anything.

 What helps fight the chemo side effects?